Maihueniopsis bonnieae (D.J. Ferguson & R. Kiesling) E.F. Anderson

 Puna bonnieae (basionym), Opuntia bonnieae, Tephrocactus bonnieae

 Maihueniopsis bonnieae is a small, geophytic opuntioid that looks like a small Tephrocactus geometricus, but the bloom, fruit and the seeds clearly show its autonomous nature.
-During the dry season they are hidden in the ground.
-It forms slowly small cushion up to 6 inches (15 cm) in diameter.
-The stems are small, usually globular, obconical to slightly elongated up to 1 inch (2.5 cm) tall and in diameter.
-They are broadly attached basally and do not detach easily from the mother plants.
-They are dull blue-green but turns to dirty grey as they ages.
-The spines are very short, pinkish, orangish, reddish to darker brown in the young stems, and turn to a whitish grey color with age.
-The flowers are pale pink or pinkish, up to 1.6 inches (4 cm) in diameter, arising from buds with white felt.
+During the dry season, they are hidden in the ground.
+It slowly forms a small cushion up to 6 inches (15 cm) in diameter.
+The stems are small, dull blue-green but turn to dirty grey as they age, usually globular and up to 1 inch (2.5 cm) in diameter.
+They are basally attached and did not detach easily from the mother plants.
+The spines are very short, pinkish, orangish, reddish to darker brown in the young stems, and turn to whitish-grey with age.
+The flowers are pale pink or pinkish, up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Though the large variety of species within the Opuntia genus means different types of Prickly Pears may need slightly different care.
 All are desert cacti that need lots of sun, lots of light and very little water.
 If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.